ShansanChu/insight_DS/README.md

-# BizPulse--Connect people to content
+# BizPulse: Connect people to content

 ## Overview
 Data science project at Insight Data Science 2020 January.
 This is a project with Right Strain to recommend similar topic news articles.